lukasz-bigorajski/task/README.md

 8. I added db asserts in tests to indicate that I met requirements.
 There are different approaches to test applications and one is to test only via API (true integration tests) but I decided to show that everything is correctly saved in db.
+9. In tests instead of invoking target REST service I would add the wiremock and mock http calls.